drhelp/us-civil-flights/README.md

 ### Data Processing (T step)

-Data processing is done inside BigQuery and manager by **dbt** framework (powered by dbt cloud).
-All dbt models and settings are located in [/dbt](/dbt/) subfolder (git repor is linked to a dbt cloud project)
+Data processing is done inside BigQuery and managed by **dbt** framework (powered by dbt cloud).
+All dbt models and settings are located in [/dbt](/dbt/) subfolder (git repo is linked to a dbt cloud project)

 There are following steps in data transformation:
 - **Access sources**.
 External tables are created in BigQuery using dbt_external_tables module.
-These external tables allow BigQuery to access source .csv files in GCS bucket as a relation tables.
+These external tables allow BigQuery to access source .csv files in GCS bucket as relational tables.
 External tables are defined in [sources.yml](/dbt/models/sources.yml)
-    - src_us_flights_2023: main flight table
+    - *src_us_flights_2023*: main flight table
-    - src_cancelled_diverted_2023: cancelled flights
+    - *src_cancelled_diverted_2023*: cancelled flights
-    - src_weather_meteo_by_airport: meteo data
+    - *src_weather_meteo_by_airport*: meteo data
 - **Build staging models** (/models/stage): create 1-1 models that access source data without any transformation (except for column rename), materialized as view.
-    - stg_us_flights: main flight table
+    - *stg_us_flights*: main flight table
-    - stg_cancelled_flights: cancelled flights
+    - *stg_cancelled_flights*: cancelled flights
-    - stg_weather_meteo: meteo data
+    - *stg_weather_meteo*: meteo data
 - Build marks (/models/marts): create fact & dimensional tables.
 Transformations are possible and data in materialized as a tables, considering physical design (partitioning and clustering)
-    - **ft_flights**: main fact table for flights.
+    - *ft_flights*: main fact table for flights.
 Partitioned by 'Flight_Date' column (month granularity) and clustered by ['Airline','Tail_Number'] columns
-    - **ft_weather_meteo**: meteo data.
+    - *ft_weather_meteo*: meteo data.
 Small table so no need for partitioning/clustering
-    - **ft_flights_meteo**: final data mart for BI/reporting which combines both flight data and relative meteo data in one table.
+    - *ft_flights_meteo*: final data mart for BI/reporting which combines both flight data and relative meteo data in one table.
 Partitioned and clustered the same way as ft_flights

 Here is a data lineage screen from dbt:
 ![data lineage](/images/dbt-data-lineage.png)